-One initial fruit of the collaboration has been the production of a book, entitled Quinoa in the Kitchen, during the last month of the International Year of Quinoa.
+One initial fruit of the collaboration has been the production of a book, entitled Quinoa in the Kitchen, presented in Rome yesterday, during the last month of the International Year of Quinoa.

 “Quinoa is part of the effort to recover lost foods and to promote traditional and forgotten crops,” said Graziano da Silvia.
 “It is also part of the idea that food is not only a commodity.
 It is a lot more than that.
 It is also culture, it is also taste, it is also a lot of things that are closely related to our history.
 During 2014, the FAO and Slow Food will work to recover the wealth of local recipes preserved by communities, and especially by the mothers who feed their families local food.”